StatSid12/Stag-Up/README.md

 # Stag-Up

-This Project was created in my college Information Systems class during my Junior year.
+This Project was created in my college's Information Systems class during my Junior year.